This resource is designed to help you and your class use Igor Stravinsky’s 'The Rite of Spring' to inspire music-making in the classroom.

 The scenario: section by section (adapted for KS2)

-If we take out the final sacrifice the story becomes all about celebrating the arrival of Spring.
-The Augurs of Spring are mystical officials who observe signs in nature and interpret them as being divine signs.
+If we take out the final sacrifice, the story becomes all about celebrating the arrival of Spring.
+The Augurs of Spring are mystical officials who observe changes in nature and interpret them as being divine signs.
 The Sage (wise person) arrives to choose one girl to perform the ultimate ‘sun-dance’ at the end.
 Here is a breakdown of the whole piece:

-The Augurs of Spring – Ritual Abduction – Spring Rounds (listen to an extract in track 1, playlist above)
+The Augurs of Spring – Ritual Abduction – Spring Rounds (listen to an extract below)

 Ritual of Rival Tribes – Arrival of the Sage – The Sage